-Observations will also include monitoring of areas where active restoration works have been undertaken including maintenance of a photographic record.
+Observations will also include maintenance of a photographic record.

 6.1.3 Watercourses

 Kestrel has maintained a regular stream condition survey program since the early 2000s, as part of the EA Receiving Environment Monitoring Program, which provides a detailed assessment of all watercourses crossing the MLs.
 The monitoring program is based on the Index of Diversion Condition as outlined in ACARP Project Report C9068 for categorising stream diversion condition.
 The technique used categorises, or scores, the condition of the watercourse before and after subsidence, and can also be used to assess the effectiveness of natural or engineered remedial measures to enhance post subsidence stability and condition.
 Kestrel intends to maintain this program of monitoring.